HACCP Plan: How to Create and Implement It Right

 Second, employees can document their actions in FoodReady’s mobile app which will help keep them compliant.

-Third, you can take and log photos for visual verification, link to a bluetooth thermometer for temperature controls.
+Third, you can take and log photos for visual verification, link to a Bluetooth thermometer for temperature controls.

 Fourth, you can easily share your logs with inspectors.